Top 7 Solutions to Plastic Pollution: What's the Latest Tech?

 Track-and-trace technology can also increase transparency in waste recovery systems.
 In the future, this technology could be widely adopted alongside plastic credits to ensure further accountability.

-As its name suggests, track-and-trace software can monitor waste from collection to its endpoint, giving people a clear overview of where their plastic ends up and how its dealt with.
+As its name suggests, track-and-trace software can monitor waste from collection to its endpoint, giving people a clear overview of where their plastic ends up and how it's dealt with.
 It relies on QR codes, innovative AI systems, and Application Programming Interfaces (APIs) for traceability and transparency.

 CleanHub is unique when it comes to track-and-trace technology.
 Our in-house system is one of the only solutions that guarantees end-to-end visibility across all stages of the waste recovery journey.
 We’ve also developed an intelligent app to streamline data logging, making it easier for waste collectors to track their collections and for brands to see the progress.